2010 J.League Division 1

 The 2010 J.League Division 1 season was the 46th season of the top-flight club football in Japan and the 18th season since the establishment of J1 League.
 The season began on March 6 and ended on December 4.

 A total of eighteen clubs participated in double round-robin format.
 At the end of the season, top three clubs received automatic qualification to the following years' AFC Champions League.
-Also the bottom three clubs were relegated to J2 League by default.
+Also, the bottom three clubs were relegated to J2 League by default.

-Nagoya Grampus won their first Japanese championship.
+Nagoya Grampus won their first ever Japanese championship.
 This was also the first time since the advent of the J.League that the top scorer scored less than 20 goals; the honour of scoring 17 goals was shared between Nagoya's Joshua Kennedy and Júbilo Iwata's Ryoichi Maeda.
 Additionally, this was also the first Japanese top division season in which clubs from the Kantō region did not place among the top three.

 Clubs

-The following eighteen clubs will play in J.League Division 1 during the 2010 season.
-Of these clubs, Vegalta Sendai, Cerezo Osaka and Shonan Bellmare are the newly promoted clubs.
-For the first time since 1995 season all top-flight teams are located on a single island (Honshū).
+The following eighteen clubs participated in J.League Division 1 during the 2010 season.
+Of these clubs, Vegalta Sendai, Cerezo Osaka and Shonan Bellmare were newly promoted clubs.
+For the first time since 1995 season, all top-flight teams are located on a single island (Honshū).